afrozas/proceedings/README.md

   --max_size MAX_SIZE   Max size of a single file to process.
 Default: 5MB
 ```

-To process a documents directory with `extract.py`, run the following command:
+To process a documents directory with `extract.py`, run the following command.
+The path to directory should be an absolute path.

 ```bash
 python3 extract.py --directory <path/to/directory>